- Q1: When can I apply to the BAS-AL program?

-Yes, please visit the Veteran Student Services website (link: Veteran Student Services) for additional information regarding specific services available for veterans.
+Yes, please visit the Veteran and Military Affairs website (link: Veteran and Military Affairs) for additional information regarding specific services available for veterans.

 - Q17: Is the BAS-AL program affordable?

 As an offering from a state-supported institution, the BAS-AL tuition and fees are more affordable than similar programs offered at private institutions.
 As a distance program, the BAS-AL program has a specific fee schedule.
 To review the current university fee schedule, please visit the Bursar’s website (link: Bursar's website).
-Select Fee Information > select current/upcoming semester > select Undergrad & Graduate - Online & Distance Learning
+Select Fee Information > select current/upcoming semester > select Online & Distance Learning Fee Schedule